Temporary Law of Deportation: Contents

+Turkish transliterationMadde 1—Vakti seferede ordu ve kolordu ve fırka kumandanları ve bunların vekilleri ve müstahkem mevki kumandanları ahali tarafından herhangi bir suretle evamiri hükümete ve müdafaai memlekete ve muhafazai asayişe müteallik icraat ve tertibata karşı muhalefet ve silahla tecavüz ve mukavemet görürlerse kuvayı askeriye ile şiddetli surette tedibat yapmaya ve tecavüz ve mukavemeti esasından imha etmeye mezun ve mecburdurlar.Madde 2—Ordu ve müstakil kolordu ve fırka kumandanları icabatı askeriyeye mebni veya casusluk ve hıyanetlerini hissetikleri kurâ ve kasabat ahalisini münferiden veya müstemian diğer mahallere sevk ve iskan ettirebilirler.Madde 3—İş bu kanun tarihi neşrinden muteberdir.

+English translationArticle 1—During war time, army and corp commanders and their deputies and commanders of fortified posts are obliged to destroy any assault or resistance and violently restore order with military forces in the case of opposition, armed attacks or resistance directed against the government orders, the defense of homeland and the preservation of public order.Article 2—Army, independent corp and division commanders are allowed to transfer and relocate the village and town population in matters related to the military affair or if they feel there is an activity of espionage and treason.Article 3—This law is effective from the date of its publication.

 One Ottoman Archival material, dated from July 12, 1915, suggests that massacres were part of those measures implemented against the Armenians.
 The Turkish Martial Court supports this by referring to documents that claim that the main reason for the evacuation was annihilation.

 Although this law was directed against one particular ethnic group (the Armenians), the Assyrian population of the Ottoman Empire also fell victim as did some other Christians from the East.

 In the text of the law, there is no explicit mention of the Armenian Question, and the text contains that: (1) the ill, (2) the blind, (3) Catholics, (4) Protestants, (5) the soldiers and their families, (6) the officers, (7) merchants, some workers and masters were not subject to evacuation.
 If conditions got worse, these groups are ordered to be settled in the city centers.

 Capitulations of the Ottoman Empire granted missionaries a protectorate state (see:Protectorate of missions).
 There is a group of rules that grant rights to missionaries under the Ottoman Empire.
 Another decipher orders the Catholic Armenian missionaries not to leave the Ottoman Empire until the next order.
 This message was not respected in some centers, such as Maraş and Konya.